fishd72/Arch-Install-LUKS-UEFI/README.md

 # Installation

-Check if you have network connectivity and sync your system clock
+Boot from your USB drive, check if you have network connectivity and sync your system clock
 ```sh
 ping -c 3 google.com
 ```